Date Thesis Awarded

 Developing first row transition metal complexes for electro- and photocatalytic hydrogen evolution is of great interest.
 A photocatalyst for proton reduction could be incorporated into an artificial photosynthesis device to generate hydrogen gas as a solar fuel.
 Nickel was complexed with the H3ttfasbz ligand, which is known to be redox active.35 In order to assess its catalytic ability electrochemical tests, including proton concentration experiments, and catalyst concentration experiments were performed.
 These tests showed the nickel complex to be highly active for hydrogen reduction at a cathodic potential (-1.37 V vs. SCE).
 Due to the high overpotential of this complex, it was integrated into a photocatalytic system with fluorescein as a chromophore.

 Crossland, Patrick M., "First-‐Row Transition Metal Coordination Compounds for the Electrocatalytic Generation of Hydrogen from Organic and Aqueous Solutions" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 233.